COVID-19 Vaccine Frequently Asked Questions

 Data about the efficacy of authorized vaccines against variants is evolving.
 The National Advisory Committee on Immunization in Canada will continue to monitor the evidence and update recommendations as needed.

-No, getting a COVID-19 vaccine will not give you a positive result on a COVID-19 test that is needed for travel.
+Getting a COVID-19 vaccine will not give you a positive result on a COVID-19 test that is needed for travel.
 It is possible to test positive on an antibody test.
 However, these are blood tests and are not commonly used in Ontario.

 The National Advisory Committee on Immunization (NACI) has confirmed that a mixed vaccine schedule (receiving both Moderna and Pfizer) can be completed safely and is effective.
 All vaccines provide strong protection against COVID-19 and its variants.
-To ensure maximum protection against COVID-19 and the Delta variant, people are encouraged to get vaccinated as soon as they can and to receive their second dose within the recommended interval.

 The federal government is working with the World Health Organization and the international community to make sure that individuals who are fully vaccinated in ways that Canadians recognize as safe and effective (mixing of vaccines) are also recognized around the world.